hermeznetwork/docs/docs/developers/coordinator.md

 docker run --rm --name hermez-db -p 5432:5432 -e POSTGRES_DB=hermez -e POSTGRES_USER=hermez -e POSTGRES_PASSWORD="yourpasswordhere" -d postgres
 ```
 3. Launch Prover as shown [here](#launching-a-proof-server)

 4. Create two Ethereum accounts in Rinkeby using Metamask wallet.
-One account is `forger` account (needs to pay to forge batches), and the second is the `fee` account (receives the fees).
+One account is `forger` account (needs to pay for gas to forge batches in Ethereum and for bids in auction in HEZ), and the second is the `fee` account (receives the HEZ fees).
 The fees are collected in L2.
+You can convert from ETH to HEZ in [Uniswap](https://app.uniswap.org/#/swap?use=V2)

 5. Create a Wallet with `fee` account Ethereum Private Key.